Roubaix: Information technology and e-business

-Infrastructure

 Transportation

 A22 autoroute, a French part of the European route E17 from Burgundy to Antwerp, is the only motorway, within a motorway roads network of the highest density in France after Paris, which passes by Roubaix.

 The Gare de Roubaix railway station offers connections to Antwerp, Lille, Ostend, Paris and Tourcoing.

 The city is also served by the Lille Metro.

+The city is served by Lille Airport, which is located 20 km south of Roubaix.
+However, the airport provides direct routes to other parts of France, Europe and Morocco.
+The nearest international airport is Brussels Airport, located 127 km north east of Roubaix.

 Environmental perspectives

-Throughout the 1970s and 1980s desindustrialisation dramatically influenced major urban landscapes across the arrondissement of Lille.
+Throughout the 1970s and 1980s, deindustrialisation dramatically influenced major urban landscapes across the arrondissement of Lille.
 Large areas of brownfield land came to mark the city of Roubaix.
 With the support of the local and national government programs, these areas are acquired and gradually restored or rebuilt.

 Roubaix has one of the most efficient biomass district heating plant in France and is therefore among the most advanced cities for sustainability in Hauts-de-France.
 Since 2014, the city has been engaged in several related initiatives aimed at moving to a circular economy and a zero waste future.